Rammo17/somethingrepo/README.md

 # somethingrepo

-Friday morning at 10 has got Hayden Planetarium in Central Park all over it Sunday at 10 the bigget clash at Smithfield Hall is happening, BE THERE!
+Friday morning at 10 has got Hayden Planetarium and also lost a game and was handed a L